Coronavirus: 324 Indians evacuated from Wuhan, admitted to ITBP, Army facilities

 Two more people suspected of being affected by coronavirus have been admitted to the isolation ward of the RML Hospital here, taking the total number of patients housed at the facility to eight, hospital authorities said.
 On Friday evening, two men, aged 23 and 46 years, complained of respiratory problems and fever at the hospital which has been designated by the government to deal with such cases, they said.

+at their homes, but no suspected case of coronavirus infection has been found among them so far, a senior health department official said.
+Kerala Health Minister K K Shailaja said three people have been arrested in the state for spreading false information in social media on the novel coronavirus.

+Meanwhile, IndiGo announced that it will suspend flights on Kolkata-Guangzhou route from February 6 to 25 due to the deadly novel coronavirus outbreak in China.
+Air India and Indigo operate flights on five routes, out of these, flights on three routes -- two of Indigo and one of Air India - have been suspended.

-Wuhan, Hubei's capital, is the epicenter of the deadly coronavirus outbreak.
-The virus has killed 259 people in China with total confirmed cases surging to 11,791 amid stepped-up efforts by a number of countries to evacuate their nationals from Hubei province, officials said on Saturday.
-Air India has done such evacuations earlier also from countries such as Libya, Iraq, Yemen, Kuwait, and Nepal.
+Among all Indian airlines, only Air India and Indigo operate flights between India and China.
+Wuhan, Hubei's capital, is the epicentre of the deadly coronavirus outbreak.
+The virus has killed 259 people in China with total confirmed cases surging to 11,791 amid stepped up efforts by a number of countries to evacuate their nationals from Hubei province, officials said on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)